 When Should You Talk to the Police in Texas?

-Do not speak to police about a criminal matter without a lawyer present.
+The safest general rule is not to speak to police about a criminal matter without a lawyer present.

 There are rare situations where a lawyer may advise limited communication, but that decision should be made: